Boy Scouts of America

 The emblem is worn as a permanent patch centered horizontally over the left pocket and vertically between the left shoulder seam and the top of the pocket.

-For youth and adult leaders, the International Spirit Award is worn as a temporary patch centered on the right uniform pocket.
+For Cub Scouts, Scouts BSA and older youth, and adult leaders, the International Spirit Award is worn as a temporary patch centered on the right uniform pocket.
 The award seeks to broaden knowledge of international Scouting and increase appreciation and awareness of different cultures and countries.

 The International Scouter’s Award encourages Scouters to broaden their involvement in Scouting through participation in world Scouting activities and recognizes Scouters for their contributions to world Scouting.